technelily/archiveit-in-primo/README.md

 > Step 3: Edit the CSS to fit the look-and-feel of your Primo site.

 > Step 4: Save archive-it.html to the institution's Primo server under static_htmls.
+For hosted sites go to "Primo Backoffice > Primo Utilities > File Uploader" to upload the file.

 > Step 5: Open Primo BackOffice administrative interface